Statement of Principles

 Publications should be bound at all times by accuracy, fairness and balance, and should not deliberately mislead or misinform readers by commission or omission.
 In articles of controversy or disagreement, a fair voice must be given to the opposition view.

-Exceptions may apply for long-running issues where every side cannot reasonably be repeated on every occasion and in reportage of proceedings where balance is to be judged on a number of stories, rather than a single report.
+Exceptions may apply for long-running issues where every side of an issue or argument cannot reasonably be repeated on every occasion and in reportage of proceedings where balance is to be judged on a number of stories, rather than a single report.

 Everyone is normally entitled to privacy of person, space and personal information, and these rights should be respected by publications.
 Nevertheless the right of privacy should not interfere with publication of significant matters of public record or public interest.